openstad/openstad-docs/technical/deploying/backups.md

-## Cloud provider backups
+## Cloud provider volumne backups

 Most cloud providers offer some form of backups through snapshots.
+Digital ocean allows to do snapshot the volumes, which is MongoDB, Mysql and Images.

+More info on backups with Digital Ocean is found here: https://www.digitalocean.com/docs/kubernetes/how-to/snapshot-volumes/